Been Around the Block…

 I lived through slicing tables, Flash, CSS2, CSS3, HTML4, HTML5, jQuery, and the emergence of responsive design, and front end frameworks.
 I was there when we all learned the lessons of Flash and “just because you can do something, doesn’t mean you should”—especially if it gets in the way of the user.

-As kind of a prerequisite with coders, I’ve even built my own CMS framework from the ground up, held together with spaghetti code and refactored to OOP.
+As kind of a rite of passage with coders, I’ve built my own CMS framework from the ground up, held together with spaghetti code and refactored to OOP.
+Hating to create the same wheels all the time, practicality drew me to frameworks.

 Rebranding is a fine balancing act.
 Not destroying the image that has been attached to a product’s success, you must retain enough of the original message, while updating the look to a more modern version.